Hailsham RoadHerstmonceuxEast Sussex, BN27 4JXTel: 01323 833535

 Dr Simmons trained at UCL, graduating in 1996.
 After initially pursuing a career in Pediatrics he moved to Sussex to become a General Practitioner.
 Dr Simmons has trained in Homeopathy, Acupuncture and Cardiac Coherence, pursuing a more integrative approach to health care.
-He has four children, is passionate about environmental issues and sustainable living, loves walking his dog, watching football (he has always supported the best team in London) going to the opera, traveling and meditating
+He has four children, is passionate about environmental issues and sustainable living, loves walking his dog, watching football (he has always supported the best team in London) , traveling and meditating

 Dr Dodge trained at King's College London and Westminster Medical School and qualified in 1986.
 She did her GP training on the Cleveland Scheme in Middlesborough, then was a Partner in Durham for 7 years.
 Dr Dodge joined Herstmonceux Health Centre in 1998.
 She has undertaken additional training in memory assessment and dementia care.
 Her other medical interests include dermatology and gynaecology.

 Dr Dodge has four daughters and enjoys family activities, gardening and walking.

 Dr Sarah Andersen (f)